till-s/mecatica-usb/doc/DataExchangeProtocol.md

 ### *OUT* Direction

-Data is received into an internal buffer and the endpoint is only notified (`vld = 1`) once the checksum has been validated.
-In case of a bad checksum the buffer contents are erased and retransmission by the host is triggered (by means of the Usb data-toggle mechanism).
+Data are received into an internal buffer and the endpoint is only notified (`vld = 1`) once the checksum has been validated.
+In case of a bad checksum the buffer contents are erased and retransmission by the host is triggered (by means of the USB data-toggle mechanism).
 This operation is transparent to the endpoint.

 Note that there is always a one-packet latency before the endpoint